 This scan will confirm that your are pregnant and check that the baby's heart is beating.

 The pregancy will also be dated by measuring the bay's CRL (crown-rump length).

 This scan is offered between 18 and 21 weeks and the sonographer will check your baby’s heart, brain, bones, spinal cord, face, kidneys and abdomen to check for a range of conditions.

 Other than the routine NHS scans, you can have a wide range of pregnancy scans available privately.
-A large numbers of mothers choose to have these private ultrasound scans as they are not satisfied by the two scans offered by the NHS.
+A large numbers of mothers choose to have add on private pregnancy scans as they are not satisfied by the two scans offered by the NHS.

-This scan also known as viability scan and it is being offered between week 6 and 10 weeks of your pregnancy.
+This scan also known as viability scan, is being offered between week 6 and week 10 of your pregnancy.
 The test will confirm the heartbeat and from week 9+ you should be able to see the head and limps.